johandweber/funsignedwrapper/README.md

-`intX_to_uintY` stores the numerical value of a larger (i.e., stored using Y bits) integer in a smaller (signed) integer variable (stored using X bits) using bit pattern that corresponds to a (C-type) unsigned variable of the same size.
+`intX_to_uintY` stores the numerical value of a larger (i.e., stored using Y bits) integer in a smaller (signed) integer variable (stored using X bits) using a bit pattern that corresponds to a (C-type) unsigned variable of the same size.

 Here `Y` > `X`.